-MAINTENANCE INSTRUCTION FURNITURE OF SOLID WOOD, STEEL AND COPPER
+MAINTENANCE INSTRUCTIONS FOR SOLID WOOD, STEEL AND COPPER FURNITURE

-Instruction for maintenance and use of wooden furniture – basic rules:
+Instruction for the maintenance and use of oak tables, basic rules:

 - Should follow the rules for use wooden surfaces.